dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 It\'s all gibberish.
 The people who say this stuff aren\'t actually serious, are they?
 Surely, it can\'t be true in a literal sense, right?

-Consequently, you don\'t take it---or them---seriously. \[Footnote: This
+Consequently, you don\'t take it---or them---seriously.[^seriously]  You don\'t
-is good, as far as I\'m concerned.
-All of it is too serious to be taken too seriously.\] You don\'t think twice about it.
+think twice about it.
 You don\'t entertain the possibility of what it *could* mean or *why* it could be true.

+[^seriously]: This is good, as far as I\'m concerned.
+All of it is too serious to be taken too seriously.

 However, the truth has a way of creeping up on you.
 And then, one day, suddenly, it hits you: Bitcoin fixes this.
 Actually, truly, once and for